 If your cats are climbers or high jumpers, you can get longer pieces of shelving.
 You will need to ask a sales associate to cut it to the height you'd like to use.

 I got cable ties in a clear color, not the super-skinny ones, 100 lb. tested.
-They are pictured here to the right.

-Connect the long sides of the shelves
+Step 2: Connect the Long Sides of the Shelves

-Put two of the shelves together side-by-side the long way.
+- Put two of the shelves together side-by-side the long way.
 Attach the long sides together at the very ends and middle using the cable ties.
 If there is a lip on the side you are attaching, attach the cable ties to the end of the lip.

-Tighten the cable ties until they are tight enough to hold the shelves together steadily, but loose enough to serve as a hinge.
+- Tighten the cable ties until they are tight enough to hold the shelves together steadily, but loose enough to serve as a hinge.
 Clip off the leftover cable tie tails with the scissors.

-Next, attach the last shelf the same way.
+- Next, attach the last shelf the same way.
 You should now have a 3-part hinged gate that will stand by itself.

 If you're making a free-standing gate, that's it.
 You're done!
 You can now wedge it in your doorway, and watch the cats try to ponder a million ways to get around it.
 There are several different ways you can jam it in your doorway to prevent the cats from opening it.

-I hung a large jingle bell at the top, so that I can hear the cats if they decide to try to get through it.
+I hung a large jingle bell at the top so that I can hear the cats if they decide to try to get through it.

 If your cats start jumping, climbing, or pulling on it, you will want to use hook and eye latches to keep the gate from falling on your pets and potentially hurting them.